Please note: this program is currently not available.

 1. How many campers are in each session?
 We limit the sessions to 25 campers.

 2. Who teaches the sessions?
 We hire certified classroom teachers.

 3. What if my child has a medical emergency?
 Our camp teachers are all certified in CPR, First Aid, Epi-Pens and AED.
-They will ensure the safety of the children first, then notifiy the parents of what is taking place.
+They will ensure the safety of the children first, then notify the parents of what is taking place.

 4. Will my child be with kids of the same age?
 This is a multi-age camp so all children ages 6-13 will be attending camp together.
 At times there will be smaller group activities that may include children of like age.

 5. What is the refund policy?
-Applications are processed on a first-come, first-served basis, therefore we cannot hold any spots for potential campers.
+Applications are processed on a first-come, first-served basis; therefore, we cannot hold any spots for potential campers.
 A refund can be provided but will be charged a $30 cancellation fee.

 6. How early can I bring my child to camp?
-Campers should be dropped off to the Center for Humane Education no earlier than 10 minutes prior to the start of camp.
+Campers should be dropped off to the Center for Humane Education building no earlier than 10 minutes prior to the start of camp.
 Campers must be accompanied by an adult to sign them into camp.
-Camp staff members are not responsible for children until they are are signed in by the adult accompanying them.
+Camp staff members are not responsible for children until they are signed in by the adult accompanying them.
 Campers must be picked up and signed out by an adult immediately after camp concludes.
 Late pickups will be charged a fee of $1.00 per minute after five minutes.
 Thank you for keeping our campers safe!

 8. Will campers get to interact with animals?
 Day camp includes supervised animal interaction and plenty of fun!